GrieferAtWork/deemon/README.md

   - Added compiler warnings for various questionable cases (including use of reserved keywords as symbol names)
   - I actually took the time to write a copy of the entire interpreter in i386 assembly (by hand), providing a significant performance boost on 32-bit Intel machines.
   - The builtin <code>int</code> type can have arbitrary precision now, allowing operations with a practically infinite number of digits (though I'm not claiming credit for the implementation; only for the integration and new design centered around it)
+  - Introduction of type annotations
+    - <code>function add(x: int, y: int): int</code>
+    - Mainly intended for simplified and less redundant documentation, but may also be used for other purposes
+  - Addition of runtime functionality to execute strings as code
+    - <code>print (exec from deemon)("10 + 20");</code>
+    - Uses a seperate JIT compiler that directly executes source text, rather than having to preprocess, parse, assembly and link, before finally executing code.

 ### Noteworthy changes and fixes
   - Inplace operators now have significantly different operation protocols than regular operators (<code>x += y;</code> is emulated as <code>x = x + y;</code> at runtime when no inplace operator exists)
     - As a result of this, strings and other immutable types will appear as though they can be used in inplace operations, when in reality they can't.
     - As a consequence of this, r-values (such as function return values) cannot be used in inplace operations
+  - The builtin <code>int</code> type is now a singleton, meaning that use of integers no longer requires seemingly out of place <code>copy</code> statements when passing around integers, or having to create copies when loading them as constants.
   - Classes now require the user to declare member variables (also: I actually implemented a syntax for super-initialization in constructors)
   - Introduction of new symbol classes for extern (aka. imported) and global (aka. exported) objects
     - Global variables are created when defining a symbols without a <code>local</code> prefix in the global scope, or when explicitly prefixed with <code>global</code>